 Kia has built its reputation on making cars that are easy and affordable to own and the Ceed sits at the heart of its range.
-Not only are its petrol and diesel engines economical, but the manufacturer famously offers the longest warranty in the family hatchback class, and it’s now possible to buy servicing plans matching its seven-year duration.
+Not only are its petrol and diesel engines economical, but the manufacturer famously offers one of the longest warranties in the family hatchback class, and it’s now possible to buy servicing plans matching its seven-year duration.
 Both should help stave off unexpected repair or maintenance bills.

 Kia Ceed MPG & CO2

-As mentioned above, Kia’s seven-year/100,000-mile warranty is still the longest in the industry, giving owners peace of mind that they won’t have to cover costly repairs for most of the car’s life.
+As mentioned above, Kia’s seven-year/100,000-mile warranty is still one of the longest in the industry, giving owners peace of mind that they won’t have to cover costly repairs for most of the car’s life.
 And even if you sell your Ceed, the remainder of the warranty is transferable to the next owner, helping to improve resale values.

 In April 2018, Kia launched a new servicing scheme called Kia Care that allows customers to buy a set number of services to cover maintenance for up to five years.
 Covering the Ceed’s servicing for three years costs from around £400 and for five years from £750.
-Once over three years old, Kia can also add MOTs to a service for £35.
+Once over three years old, Kia can also add MoTs to a service for £35.